Introducing Matrix Management 2.0™ to Your Organization

 — By Cathy Cassidy, Managing Director, Matrix Management Institute

-Although the original matrix management model — MM 1.0 — is still around, it has proven to be largely ineffective in today’s complex business environment.
+Although the original matrix management model — Matrix Management 1.0 — is still around, it has proven to be largely ineffective in today’s complex business environment.
 Don’t make the mistake of adopting this old technology.

-Your senior leaders’ annual kick-off meeting is the perfect place to introduce MM 2.0, but kicking off your matrix is only the beginning.
+Your senior leaders’ annual kick-off meeting is the perfect place to introduce Matrix Management 2.0™, but kicking off your matrix is only the beginning.
 Here are three reasons why:

 - Senior leaders may need training to develop the new knowledge and skills needed to successfully make this transition.